 225g of self-raising flour

-Meanwhile mix the bicarbonate of soda and Camp coffee and pour this over the dates, followed by the boiling water.
-Mix well, allow to cool for 10 minutes and then pour onto the creamed pudding mixture
+Meanwhile, mix together the bicarbonate of soda and Camp coffee and pour this over the dates, followed by the boiling water.
+Mix well, allow to cool for 10 minutes and then pour into the creamed pudding mixture

 1 tsp bicarbonate of soda